Akash-Kumar-Sen/EdexCare/CONTRIBUTING.md

 4. Kindly wait for the approval from the maintainers of this project before starting to work on any issue.

-5. *Do not make changes to the main branch.* All the changes should be made to the develop branch.

-6. Make sure that your code is properly formatted and does not contain any commented out code.
+5. Make sure that your code is properly formatted and does not contain any commented out code.

-7. Create a pull request after making the required changes and do mention the issue number that your pull request is related to.
+6. Create a pull request after making the required changes and do mention the issue number that your pull request is related to.

-8. Finally, wait for it to be reviewed.
+7. Finally, wait for it to be reviewed.
 Make the required changes if the reviewer asks for them.

-9. Your pull request will be merged once everything seems okay.
+8. Your pull request will be merged once everything seems okay.

-10. That's it!
+9. That's it!
 You have successfully made your contribution to the project.
 <br>

 ## GIT AND GITHUB